osquery/osquery/docs/wiki/deployment/process-auditing.md

 It is also possible to enable process auditing using a kernel extension.
 You can build the extension using the osquery build system's `make kernel`.
 It must be kept up to date alongside the osquery daemon and shell since there are automatic API restrictions applied.
 If you are running a 1.7.5 daemon, a 1.7.5 extension is needed otherwise the extension will not be used.
 If you are interested in the extension's design and development please check out the [kernel](../development/kernel.md) development guide.

 At the heart of the extension is a replica of the userland Table Pubsub Framework.
-All osquery-developed kernel code is 100% OS public API compatible and designed to introduce as little stability risk as possible.
+All osquery-developed kernel code is designed to introduce as little stability risk as possible.
 Running the kernel extension without the osquery daemon should not impact performance.
+However, the kernel code for process events uses the MAC framework, which is not an Apple supported Kernel Programming Interface and according to [QA1574](https://developer.apple.com/library/content/qa/qa1574/_index.html) is scheduled for removal.

 There are no configuration or additional options required to enable process auditing on macOS if the kernel extension is installed.
 The osquery daemon will auto-detect the extension and attempt to load and connect when the process starts.